Through The Fibro Fog

 Step 3

-While the pasta is cooking, fry the onion and garlic in a pan in olive oil for 3-4 minutes.
+While the pasta is cooking, cook the onion and garlic in a pan in olive oil for 3-4 minutes.
 Add the broccoli, asparagus and kale and cook for a further 5-6 minutes until fork tender but so that the asparagus still has a 'bite' to it.

 Step 4